NoRoboto/srr-example/README.md

 ## Introduction

-This project follows this excellent [tutorial](https://medium.freecodecamp.org/demystifying-reacts-server-side-render-de335d408fe4)  .
-Feel free to take a look.
+This project follows this excellent [tutorial](https://medium.freecodecamp.org/demystifying-reacts-server-side-render-de335d408fe4) (and modify some things like redux).Feel free to take a look.

 ## Requirements